UbiquityRobotics/learn/programming_your_robot/PC_Board_Revision_Identification.md

 Because prior to rev 5.2 the version number is very hard to read we will supply pictures to help with board version identification prior to rev 5.2

-A detailed list of main MCB hardware changes as well as firmware revisions can be found [here](https://github.com/UbiquityRobotics/ubiquity_motor/blob/indigo-devel/Firmware_and_Hardware_Revisions.md).
+A detailed list of main MCB hardware changes as well as firmware revisions can be found on our [Firmware_Hardware_Revisions](https://github.com/UbiquityRobotics/ubiquity_motor/blob/kinetic-devel/Firmware_and_Hardware_Revisions.md) github page.

 #### Revision 5.2 Main Control boards